nextcloud/news/README.md

 * SimpleXML

 ## Supported Operating Systems
-All of the listed stable Linux distributions will be supported until their next stable version is released:
+All of the listed stable Linux distributions will be supported until their next stable version's first bugfix release is released (e.g. Debian 7 is supported until Debian 8.1 is released):

 * Ubuntu 14.04
 * Debian 7 (Wheezy)